Dorothy Una Ratcliffe

 Dorothy Una Ratcliffe (20 April 1887 – 20 November 1967), often known as D.U.R., was a socialite, heiress and author.
-She wrote in the Yorkshire dialect, despite being born in Sussex and brought up in Surrey.
+She wrote in a Yorkshire dialect, despite being born in Sussex and brought up in Surrey.
 She published 49 books, edited a magazine called The Microcosm, travelled all over the world, and was a prolific collector of books, manuscripts and other documents.

 Life

 Born 20 April 1887 in Preston, Sussex, Dorothy was the eldest of four children born to George Benson Clough, a barrister originally from Scarborough, North Yorkshire, and Rose Emily Russell, a Londoner.
 Dorothy had two sisters, Winifred and Pauline, and a brother Hugh.
 As children they were encouraged to pursue an interest in literature and produced handwritten magazines of poems, essays and illustrations.
 Dorothy was educated at the local grammar school before being sent to finishing schools in Germany and Paris.
 In Paris she studied singing and shared a teacher with Dame Nellie Melba.